alice-biometrics/lume/README.md

 <img src="https://github.com/alice-biometrics/custom-emojis/blob/master/images/alice_header.png" width=auto>

-A Python-based handy automation tool.
-Lume helps you with your daily dev operations and ease the CI & CD process.
+A handy Python-based automation tool.
+`lume` helps you sort your commands, allows you to abstract from the development environment and facilitates CI and CD workflows.

 ## Installation :computer: